mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 1. MLT and middle managers work through key Obstacles for next fiscal year
 2. Finance works with MLT to draft financials plan for next fiscal year
-3. CEO works with MLT to develop MLT VPMOM from 50% to 99%
+3. CEO works with MLT to develop MLT V2MOM from 50% to 99%
-4. Department heads work with their teams, peer stakeholders and CEO to develop Department VPMOM from 50% to 99%
+4. Department heads work with their teams, peer stakeholders and CEO to develop Department V2MOM from 50% to 99%
-5. 99% MLT VPMOM is reviewed by MLT and agreed
+5. 99% MLT V2MOM is reviewed by MLT and agreed
-6. 99% Department VPMOMs are reviewed by MLT peers and CEO and agreed
+6. 99% Department V2MOMs are reviewed by MLT peers and CEO and agreed
-7. Plan for next fiscal year is locked based on VPMOMs
+7. Plan for next fiscal year is locked based on V2MOMs

-#### MLT VPMOM Review Process
+#### MLT V2MOM Review Process

-VPMOMs, quarterly plans and proposed orgs are reviewed by MLT.
-Use the following order to review VPMOMs:
+V2MOMs, quarterly plans and proposed orgs are reviewed by MLT.
+Use the following order to review V2MOMs:

-* Measures
-* Priorities
 * Vision
+* Values
+* Methods
 * Obstacles
-* Methods
+* Measures

-MLT shares feedback on each VPMOM and quarterly plan.
+MLT shares feedback on each V2MOM and quarterly plan.
 Cross-department dependencies documented.